In the modern world, businesses should consider recurring credit card processing payments as an option.

 By using a recurring billing system to process payments and store credit card information, you can avoid manual invoicing tasks and free up more time to spend on other matters.

-Payment fraud is a widespread and escalating problem within eCommerce as the number of “card not present” (CNP) transactions continues to grow.
-According to Vesta, CNP fraud cost merchants an estimated $35.54 billion globally during 2020.
-A lot of this occurs due to chargeback fraud, where refunds are requested from card networks for dishonest reasons.
+Payment fraud is a widespread and escalating problem within ecommerce as the number of “card-not-present” (CNP) transactions continues to grow.
+A lot of this cost to merchants occurs due to chargeback fraud, where refunds are requested from card networks for dishonest reasons.

 Recurring payment processing offers a lot of advantages for the right kind of business.
 Here are the types of businesses that would benefit most from it.

 Subscription services.
-Subscription services typically charge customers at regular intervals for a certain product or service, such as video streaming (Netflix) or a box of curated products in a specific consumer category (Birchbox).
+Subscription services typically charge customers at regular intervals for a certain product or service, such as video streaming or a box of curated products in a specific consumer category (like pre-made meals).
 This makes recurring credit card processing a great way to streamline the customer experience and minimize churn.

 Membership models.
 Professional services such as gyms, co-working spaces, and social clubs benefit from using an automatic payment structure because they’re normally billing customers the same fee at regular intervals — e.g. weekly or monthly.
-Because credit cards are kept on file along with an authorization form, this also opens up the option to allow customers to charge other expenses to their account to be paid at the end of the cycle.
+Because credit cards are kept on file along with an authorization form, this enables ancillary revenue streams or “add-on” charges, where incidental purchases are batched and billed alongside the primary monthly membership fee.

-SaaS Companies.
-The SaaS or “software as a service” business model relies heavily on customers choosing to sign up for long terms of use.
+SaaS companies.
+The SaaS or “software-as-a-service” business model relies heavily on customers choosing to sign up for long terms of use.
 Recurring billing offers businesses the option of giving customers a discount on their subscription in exchange for signing up for a longer time period, thereby creating more reliable revenue for the business.
+Moreover, recurring billing enables seamless upgrades and downgrades, allowing SaaS companies to scale revenue as their customers grow without requiring a new checkout process.

 Financial services.
 Personal financial firms who manage IRAs, student loans, or insurance policies can save themselves a lot of administration costs by offering customers a recurring billing option so they don’t have to remember to make payments on time.